yash1314/MLOps-template/README.md

 The template follows a well-organized structure for your MLOps projects:

+- **venv/**: Python virtual environment.
+This is  used to create and manage a Python virtual environment any project.

 - **artifacts/**: Store model artifacts and other output files here.

 - **notebooks/**: Jupyter notebooks for data analysis and experimentation.